 Orange signs denote restricted areas: Council uses the restricted term for the summer period and Holiday Weekends.
 It means that there are restrictions around dog access during certain dates and times.
-There are also some areas that dogs are restricted from all year round.
+There are also some areas where dogs are restricted from all year round.

 Red signs denote prohibited areas: This means no dogs at all.
-The district has some areas that are prohibited all year round.
+The district has some areas where dogs are prohibited all year round.

-The table below lists general areas of dog Control in the district.
-The Bylaw gives effect to the Controls stipulated for each of the areas identified in the table.
+The table below lists general areas of dog control in the district.
+The Bylaw gives effect to the controls stipulated for each of the areas identified in the table.